arne7777777/Coursera_GettingCleaningData/CodeBook.md

 1. tBodyAccJerkMag-std(): Magnitude of standard deviation jerk body acceleration
 1. tBodyGyroMag-std(): Magnitude of standard deviation of the gyroscope signal
 1. tBodyGyroJerkMag-std(): Magnitude of  standard deviation of the jerk gyroscope signal
-1. fBodyAcc-std()-X: FFT on standard deviation of the gyroscope signal, direction X axis
+1. fBodyAcc-std()-X: FFT on standard deviation of the body acceleration, direction X axis
-1. fBodyAcc-std()-Y: FFT on standard deviation of the gyroscope signal, direction Y axis
+1. fBodyAcc-std()-Y: FFT on standard deviation of the body acceleration, direction Y axis
-1. fBodyAcc-std()-Z: FFT on standard deviation of the gyroscope signal, direction Z axis
+1. fBodyAcc-std()-Z: FFT on standard deviation of the body acceleration, direction Z axis
 1. fBodyAccJerk-std()-X: FFT on the standard deviation of the jerk body acceleration, direction X axis
 1. fBodyAccJerk-std()-Y: FFT on the standard deviation of the jerk body acceleration, direction Y axis
 1. fBodyAccJerk-std()-Z: FFT on the standard deviation of the jerk body acceleration, direction Z axis